thp/urlwatch/docs/source/filters.rst

 will be between (old content with filter at the time old content was retrieved) and (new content with current filter).

+Once urlwatch has collected at least 2 historic snapshots of a job (two different states of a webpage) you can use the command-line option ``--test-diff-filter`` to test your ``diff_filter`` settings;
+this will use historic data cached locally.

 Built-in filters
 ----------------